1. FINANCIAL RESULTS

 Crore) while the overall cost was 7.92% p.a.
 The debentures were rated IND AAA'(Outlook Negative) by India Ratings and Research Pvt.
 Ltd (FITCH) CARE AAA' (OutlookStable) by CARE Limited and [ICRA] AAA' (Outlook Negative) by ICRA Limited.
 Therating has been revised by ICRA as [ICRA] AA+ (pronounced ICRA double A Plus).
 Outlookstable signifying high degree of safety regarding timely servicing of financialobligations.
 Such instruments carry very low credit risk.
 These debentures were listed onthe Wholesale Debt Market (WDM) segment of the National Stock Exchange of India Limited.

 Your Company plans to raise Non- Convertible Debentures up to a maximum of H6000 Croresubject to cost benefit and asset liability management requirements and with the approvalof members at ensuing Annual General Meeting.

 (ii) Unsecured Non-Convertible Debentures

-Your Company did not opt for any securitisation during the year under review or duringthe previous year.
-There were no securitised assets outstanding as on March 31 2018.
+Your Company did not opt for securitisation during the year under review.
+There were nosecuritised assets outstanding as on March 31 2019.

 8. REGULATORY COMPLIANCES